 In this paper, we advocate a different grid generation philosophy from the traditional grid generation approaches in that the interior volume grid is generated first before a surface grid is generated.
-Then the interior volume grid is "intelligently" connected with the boundary geometry.
-We argue that a unique advantage of this new grid generation method is that "dirty" geometries can be meshed without being repaired first.
-We will call the traditional grid generation approaches B2I (boundary to interior) approaches, and the new method a I2B (interior to boundary) approach following the popular internet-based naming convention of B2B (business to business) and B2C (business to consumer).
+Then the interior volume grid is 'intelligently' connected with the boundary geometry.
+We argue that a unique advantage of this new grid generation method is that 'dirty' geometries can be meshed without being repaired first.
+We will call the traditional grid generation approaches boundary to interior (B2I) approaches, and the new method a interior to boundary (I2B) approach following the popular internet-based naming convention of business to business to consumer (B2C).